AustynGriegoMSU/ModularFlaskFramework-Project/README.md

 ## 🎯 Project Overview

-This is a production-ready modular Flask framework that transforms web application development from weeks to minutes.
+This is a production-ready modular Flask framework that transforms web application development from days to minutes.
 By selecting modules and configuration, you can instantly create different types of applications: blogs, community platforms, portfolios, or custom solutions.

 ### ✨ Key Innovations